drbild/c2dm4j/README.md

         // Do some other work

+        // Handle response, if/when desired (this could be on a different thread)
+	// If you don't about handling rare errors, (the manager has already taken care
+        // of retries with exponential backoff for quota exceeded errors and service
+        // unavailable errors) just ignore the future returned by manager.pushMessage().
-        // Handle response, if/when desired (this could be on a different thread) Response response = future.get();  // Blocks until response is available switch(response.getResponseType()) {
+        Response response = future.get();  // Blocks until response is available switch(response.getResponseType()) {
         case SUCCESS: